How to Build a Blog on Squarespace in 30 Minutes [Video!]

 Social Media Sharing Logo (Basically a rectangle sized photo that appears if someone shares your website on social media (mostly Facebook), this could be a picture with your logo on it, or could just be a photo of you!)

 Voila!
-We are Ready to Roll!
+You’re Ready to Roll!

+Ready to get your Squarespace account?
+Sign up here!
 If you already have a Squarespace account, simply login to your account and click “Create New Site” in the top right corner.

 We’ll Be Working With the Montauk Template